AdobeDocs/experience-manager-65.ko-KR/help/forms/using/admin-help/backing-recovering-emc-documentum-repository.md

     #
     # Parameters not shown can be set in this file (as per site customisation) #or from the command-line.
     #
-    # Please refer to the user Guides for details on all parameters, including
+    # See the user Guides for details on all parameters, including
     # those not listed below.
     # Note: DCTM environment for D6 is slightly different from D5, refer to D6
     # Installation Guide to update the values.